 The MOCC annually retains Willis Towers Watson to provide survey market data of companies with similar revenues for all executive officer positions, with a focus on the manufacturing industry.
 The MOCC meets in the fall of each year to review this market data.
 The market data is derived from Willis Towers Watson's database and is statistically adjusted to reflect variation in revenues among the companies.
 The MOCC is presented with data showing total direct compensation amounts at the 50th and 75th percentiles of the market data.
 In addition, the MOCC considers data from this survey reflecting the general mix of compensation elements among base salary, short-term incentives and long-term incentives.
-At the same time, the MOCC reviews information showing the relative positioning of the compensation level, the MOCC compares each executive officer to generally comparable positions identified within the market data.
+At the same time, the MOCC reviews information showing the relative positioning of the compensation of the Company's executive officers in relation to the market data.
+When reviewing the relative positioning of each executive officer's total direct compensation level, the MOCC compares each executive officer to generally comparable positions identified within the market data.
 The purpose of this annual review is to gather a general sense for whether the Company's compensation levels and mix of compensation elements are generally consistent with this market data, with a general expectation that total direct compensation should be between the 50th and the 75th percentiles of the market data depending on Company and individual performance.
 At the same time, Willis Towers Watson provides general information to the MOCC about market trends and expected compensation level changes for the upcoming fiscal year ("Market Increase Projection").